tlorans/ClimateRisks/docs/source/dealingwithrisk.md

 ## Portfolio Construction with Optimization: Managing the Risk & Returns Trade-Off Efficiently

 Let's go now on the first approach for managing risk in portfolio construction, with the optimization approach in the mean-variance framework.
 We'll first address the simple mean-variance portfolio, then tackle the case with portfolio construction in the context of a benchmark.
-We'll see that the last case is just a slight variation from the simple mean-variance portfolio, and can be considered as belonging to the same mean-variance framework.
+We'll see that the last case is just a slight variation from the simple mean-variance portfolio.

 ### Simple Mean-Variance Portfolio